djangocon/2025.djangocon.us/src/_content/schedule/talks/2025-09-08-15-40-t0-unleash-your-django-frontend-integrate-web-components-into-django-templates-with-vue.md

 This talk is for you.

 In this 45-minute deep dive, you’ll learn how to bring modern frontend power to your Django app without giving up the simplicity of Django Templates.
-Starting with a simple Django-only note-taking app, I'll show you how to incrementally build and integrate interactive Web Components that bring the application to life.
+Starting with a simple Django-only dice-rolling app, I'll show you how to incrementally build and integrate interactive Web Components that bring the application to life.

-You’ll see how Vue 3.5, the Vite build tool, and Web Components make it faster and easier than ever to add full-featured, maintainable interactivity to your template-driven Django apps.
+You’ll see how Vue 3.5, the Vite build tool, and Web Components make it fast and easy to add full-featured, maintainable interactivity to your template-driven Django apps.

 By the end of the talk, you'll understand how to: